 backpacker lot.

-ranger kiosk.
-The Kings River trail leads to places like Kearsarge Pass,
+The Kings River trail leads to places like Kearsarge Pass, Paradise Valley,

-Paradise Valley, and The Sphinx, with the first two miles wide and sandy
+and The Sphinx, with the first two miles wide and sandy like a beach.

-like a beach.
-The Copper Creek trail is the switchback hell on the map below.
+The Copper Creek trail is the switchbacks going north on the map below.

 Useful Links: